certbot/certbot/docs/using.rst

 of Certbot.
 Certificate specific configuration choices should be set in the ``.conf`` files that can be found in ``/etc/letsencrypt/renewal``.

+Renewal configuration files store all values specified when a certificate was first issued.
+This includes things like key size, domains, authentication and installation method, and pre/post/deploy hooks.
+It is not recommended to manually edit these values as incorrectly set values can cause renewal failure.
+If you would like to update the information set in a renewal configuration file it is recommended that you re-issue the certificate with the values that you would prefer.
+If you do choose to edit the configuration file directly it is recommended that you call ``certbot renew --dry-run`` to ensure that you haven't broken that certificate's ability to renew.

 By default no cli.ini file is created, after creating one it is possible to specify the location of this configuration file with ``certbot-auto --config cli.ini`` (or shorter ``-c cli.ini``).
 An